Get your free personal and business credit scores to find out.

 Here are a few of the distinct advantages to financing your startup with a business credit card:

 With all these advantages, there are still some cautions to keep in mind.
-Before you use a business credit card for a startup loan, carefully consider how much you’ll be putting on your card.
+Before you use a business credit card for a startup business loan, carefully consider how much you’ll be putting on your card.
 Carrying a high balance on your card can have a negative effect on your business’s credit score, making it more difficult to secure other forms of business financing in the future.

 Take care to pay on time, every time, and avoid missing payments, as these will result in high fees, might cause your interest rate to increase, and will damage your credit score.
 As soon as you can, begin paying the balance in full each month.